jiaxins1028/MHW-impacts-on-Kelp-Populations/README.md

 Several analyses are implemented as Jupyter notebooks (`.ipynb`).
 To run these notebooks:

 1. Ensure Python (≥3.9) is installed.
-2. Install required packages (e.g. via conda or pip)
+2. Install required packages included in the scripts (e.g. via conda or pip)
 3. Launch Jupyter, and open the desired `.ipynb` file and run cells sequentially from top to bottom.

 # References